Search this site

 to a 7-5 win over

-on Thursday in Myrtle Beach, S.C., marking the first loss of the season for the eighth-ranked Wildcats.
+on Thursday in Myrtle Beach, S.C., marking the first loss of the season for the No. 8 Wildcats.

-Playing in the Carravelle Resort Invitational, Kentucky saw a 3-0 lead evaporate in the decisive fifth inning that included seven consecutive K-State batters reaching base safely.
+Playing in the Carravelle Resort Invitational, Kentucky (3-1) saw a 3-0 lead evaporate in the decisive fifth inning that included seven consecutive K-State batters reach base safely.

 Kansas State (3-1) trailed 5-3 in the middle of the fifth inning before knocking UK starter A.J.
 Reed out of the game.
-Five singles, including two of the infield variety, helped chase the Wildcats' preseason All-America selection from the mound after surrendering four earned runs.
+Five singles, including two of the infield variety, helped chase the Wildcats' preseason All-America selection from the mound after surrendering four earned runs in 4.1 innings of work.
 A bases-loaded walk surrendered by UK reliever Chandler Shepherd pushed across the fifth K-State run.

 Those runs proved to be key as UK's Reed belted his first home run of the season, a two-run shot in the ninth inning to pull the Cats within 7-5, but K-State's Jake Matthys closed the door on a potential comeback by retiring the red-hot J.T.
 Riddle to end the game.